GAJA PIEDMONT WINE

-The Gaja family arrived in Piedmont from Spain in the 17th century and, in the 19th century, opened a taverna and winery in Barbaresco.
-In the 20th century, Angelo’s grandmother Clotilde Rey urged his father Giovanni to raise the quality of Gaja wines.
+The Gaja family arrived in the Piedmont wine region from Spain in the 17th century and, in the 19th century, opened a taverna and winery in Barbaresco.
+In the 20th century, Angelo Gaja’s grandmother Clotilde Rey urged his father Giovanni to raise the quality of Gaja wines.
 Giovanni did that in the 1960s by acquiring some of the best Nebbiolo vineyards in the area - including Sorì San Lorenzo, Sorì Tildìn and Costa Russi.
 And both Angelo and his daughter Gaia Gaja, along with oenologist Guido Rivella and his apprentice turned successor Alessandro Albarello, have taken techniques to ever more advanced levels.

 His next surprising step was to blend some Barbera with Nebbiolo.
-As a result, many of Gaja’s best wines are not allowed to be called Barbaresco.
+As a result, many of the best Angelo Gaja wines are not allowed to be called Barbaresco wine.
 Instead, they are released as single vineyard wines under the Langhe DOC - Costa Russi, Sorì San Lorenzo and Sorì Tildìn.
 Gaja has done the same with Barolo, in the shape of Sperss and Conteisa.

 Angelo has been a key figure in the Barolo Wars.
 The pro-tannin, pure-Nebbiolo traditionalists would say he’s not on their side, but he believes he is actually truer to the old ways than they are, claiming that up until the 1960s, neither of the great Piedmont appellations were always single-grape wines and that Nebbiolo often needed the balancing acidity, intense aroma and low tannin of Barbera or, alternatively, the astringency and fruit of Dolcetto.
 Like the Super Tuscan producers further south, he feels the DOC restrictions are an impediment to his search for perfection.
 (Albeit, Gaja has always maintained a Dagromis Barolo as well as the DOC Barbaresco - to prove he can produce 100% Nebbiolo wines as well as, if not better than, anyone else.)